tytydraco/yessleep/out/Every_full_moon_my_housemates_insist_I_stay_in_my_room_with_my_door_locked_Now_I_finally_know_why.md

 Sam’s accent never failed to take me by surprise.
 Hard Aussie.
 When I first met him I could barely understand him.

-It didn’t help that upon first meeting him, he talked like he was he’d been fast forwarded.
+It didn’t help that upon first meeting him, he talked like he’d been fast forwarded.

 Originally from Victoria, Sam Fuller was my first friend.
 That’s how we became close, actually.
 His amusement at my failure to understand him.
 Poppy folded her arms, her gaze trailing after the group filing out of the room.
 They were mixed ages, though none of them were Sam’s.
 They all looked to be middle aged to ancient.
 I glimpsed a woman who looked to be at least 70 stride to the door.
 “Don’t give me that look.”
 Poppy said.
 “Your weird friends can find another meeting place for your games.
 I want to sleep.
 Allie and Tom have locked themselves in their rooms since you decided to invite the whole town.”